gabeschamberg/educational/README.md

 # educational
-Short, iPython demonstrations of simple concepts (originally for use in teaching ENG 1/2/3)
+Short, iPython demonstrations of simple concepts

 Note that these notebooks were developed to be presented, and are therefore limited in the level of detail in the accompanying text.